Cooking Gorgeous

 Serving Suggestions

-Turkish Bulgur Pilaf with Tomatoes complements most of the delicious Mediterranean dishes such as Lamb Shish Kebab, Turkish Chickpea Stew (Nohut Yahni), Inegol Kofte, Izmir Kofte (Smyrna Meatballs) or Islim Kebabi (Aubergine Meatball Wraps).
-You can also serve this versatile dish as a main meal with a side of salad, a bowl of yoghurt or mixed pickled vegetables.
+Turkish Bulgur Pilaf with Tomatoes complements most delicious Mediterranean dishes such as Turkish Lamb Stew With Chickpeas, Inegol Kofte, Izmir Kofte (Smyrna Meatballs), Musakhan - Sumac Chicken, Harissa Chicken, or Islim Kebabi (Aubergine Meatball Wraps).

 Related Recipes